BlinkTagInc/gtfs-to-geojson/README.md

 Copy `config-sample.json` to `config.json` and then add your projects configuration to `config.json`.

     cp config-sample.json config.json

+A sample configuration that pulls in GTFS for 29 Bay Area transit agencies is at `config-sample-bayarea.json`.
+It is used generate data for the map on [bayareatransitmap.com](https://bayareatransitmap.com).

 | option | type | description |
 | ------ | ---- | ----------- |